Denver laser spine surgery.

 When Lasers Might Be Used in Spine Surgery

 A laser potentially could be used to heat and shrink spinal disc tissue.
 But because spinal discs lie next to nerve roots, there is potential for heat generated by the laser to damage the nerve.

 However, there are some spinal procedures in which a laser could be used, including:

 - Removing tumors from the spinal cord

 Laser spine surgery can also refer to the use of a thermal device, McGowan says, in procedures such as facet thermal ablation.
 Facet joints, located on the back of the spine, allow the spine to bend and move.
 Arthritis in the facet joints can restrict movement and make it painful.
 In a thermal ablation procedure, a laser is used to deaden the nerves in the facet joint that are being irritated by the inflammation of arthritis.

-The bottom line, McGowan says, is that while laser surgery may sound like a painless, leading-edge alternative to surgery, the fact is that while lasers can be effective for some procedures, they aren’t necessary to achieve faster recoveries and successful results.
+The bottom line, McGowan says, is that while laser surgery may sound like a painless, leading-edge alternative to surgery, they aren’t necessary to achieve faster recoveries and successful results.
 To help facilitate faster recovery after spine surgery, Neurosurgery One uses a unique program called Enhanced Recovery After Spine Surgery.